 - A. Applicability.
 Section 4.04.16 applies to kennels or indoor kennels.
 It does not apply to kennel functions when accessory to animal hospitals or animal care businesses. - B. Indoor Kennels. - 1.
 No Opening to Outside.
 Indoor Kennels must not be housed in a structure with any opening to the outside except required ingress/egress and ventilation equipment.
 An indoor kennel must not have outdoor runs. - 2.
 Waste Handling.
 Indoor kennels must have an animal waste handling plan. - 3.
 Accessory Uses. - a.
 Indoor Kennels may include the following accessory uses: - 1.
 Up to 10% of gross floor area for retail sales; - 2.
 Up to 10% of gross floor area for veterinary service; - 3.
 Up to 10% of gross floor area for animal hospital; and - 4.
 Up to 10% of gross floor area for grooming; and - b.
 Accessory uses may not exceed 25% of the total gross floor area. - C. Kennels in AR, TR, and JLMA Zoning Districts.
-Kennels in the AR, TR, and JLMA Zoning Districts must comply with the following standards. - 1.
+Kennels in the AR, TR, and JLMA districtsZoning Districts must comply with the following standards. - 1.
 Location on Site/Dimensional Standards.
 An outdoor kennel or associated use must be set back 100 feet from a lot line. - 2.
 Roads/Access. - a.
 All kennels must comply with the road access standards of Section 7.07.01. - b.
 Only one point of access is permitted from a kennel to a public road.
 This requirement does not preclude an additional access for emergency vehicles only. - 3.
 Exterior Lighting.
 Exterior lighting is subject to Section 7.05.02.C. - 4.
 Noise.
-The maximum allowable dB(A) level of impulsive sound emitted from the use, as measured at the property line, is 55 dB(A).

-D. Kennels in the GI Zoning District.
-Kennels in the GI Zoning District must set back all structures 200 feet from any adjacent residentially zoned property.
+The maximum allowable dB(A) level of impulsive sound emitted from the use, as measured at the property line, is 55 dB(A). - D. Kennels in the GI Zoning District.
+Kennels in the GI districtZoning District must set back all structures 200 feet from any adjacent residentially zoned property. - E. All kennels and indoor kennels must be operated in accordance with the Code of Virginia and may be subject to routine inspection for compliance by the Department of Animal Services, USDA, or VDACS where applicable.